gyorilab/emmaa/doc/architecture/analysis.rst

 The code implemented here is available in the following places:

-- The Lambda implementation is documented at: :py:mod:`emmaa.aws_lambda`).
+- The Lambda implementation is documented at: :py:mod:`emmaa.aws_lambda_functions`.
 - The EMMAA Docker image is available `here <https://hub.docker.com/r/labsyspharm/emmaa>`_ .

 Test conditions generated automatically